Categories

 Park in Hardwick Hall’s car park.
 From M1 exit junction 29, follow brown signs.
 Or use postcode S44 5RW for Sat Nav.

 National Trust members free otherwise you need to buy a ticket, which includes entrance to the gardens and parkland.
-This time last year, these were priced at Adults £9, Child £4.50.
-Once the Hall is open it’s £16/£8.
-This is expensive; I absolutely recommend joining the National Trust so you can enter for free – read why it’s good value here – not an ad.
+See up-to-date pricing info here.
+It’s expensive for a one off visit so I absolutely recommend joining the National Trust so you can enter for free – read why I think it’s good value here – not an ad.

 Lots of parking included in entry price.